 Monday, December 1, 2025

 There was a post on CanoeTripping.com about running holes.
-It got me thinking about how rapids are formed, and what features you will encounter on a typical class II/III rapid.
+It got me thinking about how rapids are formed, and what features you will encounter, and skills you will need to run a typical class II/III rapid.

 How do Rapids Form